 OpenSSL "Heartbleed" Vulnerability

-HP takes Internet vulnerabilities seriously and works collaboratively through organizations like the Information Technology Information Sharing & Analysis Center (IT-ISAC), government agencies and industry partners to share information about the vulnerabilities and how to effectively address them.
-With regard to addressing the potential impact of the recently identified “Heartbleed” OpenSSL vulnerability, HP is closely examining our systems and sites for the vulnerability and performing remediation as needed to ensure this vulnerability is not exploited.
-Also, it should be noted that HP consistently employs security controls and procedures to protect against attacks that target our systems and networks
+HP takes security vulnerabilities seriously and works collaboratively through organizations like the Information Technology Information Sharing & Analysis Center (IT-ISAC), government agencies and industry partners to share information about the vulnerabilities and how to effectively address them.
+HP consistently employs security controls and procedures to protect against attacks that target our systems and networks.

 What can you do?